Yale College Guidelines for Teaching with ULAs

 Working with course instructors, departments will select and hire their own ULAs through Student Employment.
 Under no circumstances may departments hire first-year students as ULAs.

-Departments must secure the approval of the Yale College Faculty before hiring.
-Departments holding this approval may request ULA use by consulting with the Yale College Dean’s Office and the Teaching Fellow Program.
-ULAs and may use ULAs only if no graduate students teaching fellows are available.
+Departments must secure permission to use ULAs before hiring, by contacting the Teaching Fellow Program (email@example.com).
+Departments may use ULAs only if no graduate students teaching fellows are available.

 The DUS will facilitate the partnership between the CTL and faculty.
 The DUS will thus be the primary departmental contact and should meet with the ULAs at the beginning of each term to discuss the responsibilities, expectations, and limitations of the assignment.
 Each DUS, in consultation with the DGS, should establish the qualifications for their own department’s ULAs (e.g., whether ULAs must have taken the course to which they will be assigned, whether ULAs must be juniors or seniors, etc.).